djairoh/img2ascii/README.md

 ## options
  * -c, --complex: uses the extended character map
  * -C, --colour: Display ASCII art in full 24-bit colour
+ * --background: Colour the background instead of the foreground
+ * -g, --grayscale: Display ASCII art in grayscale
  * -b, --braille: Use braille characters instead of a character map
  * -d, --debug: Print debugging information
  * -f, --full: use the full width of the terminal, instead of fitting the image to the terminal dimensions